cjcook41/Modematching/README.md

 ### Phase Diagrams
 For phase diagrams, add another polymorph name under the `\$crystals` card. **NOTE**: The names listed under here will need to be the prefix of the input data files! `\$P2atoms` and `\$P2volumes` will need to be specified as well, containing atomic information and cell volumes of the second polymorph specified.
-Volume dependent free energies are evaluated at a series of pressures (0 - 1 GPa) and temperatures (0 - 1000K), and third order polynomial fits are used to determine the transition temperature at some pressure (where relative thermodynamic stability inverts).
+Volume dependent free energies are evaluated at a series of pressures up to `\$Pmax` in GigaPascals (0.01GPa steps),  and temperatures (0 - 500K, 10K steps), and third order polynomial fits are used to determine the transition temperature at some pressure (where relative thermodynamic stability inverts).
 "No tranition" will result in imaginary temperatures.

 ### Sample Input File
 `infile` is a sample input file for Phase I carbon dioxide.
 This input file will perform the base normal mode shift, evaluate free energies at multiple volumes of an Alpha `xtal`, evaluate the corrected acoustic modes using pre-calculated elastic constants, and finally perform the quasiharmonic approximation for thermal expansion.